Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Meta Goal.md

 _The total integrated wellbeing, development, and right relationship of All generations of Life and Consciousness._

-Making this Goal a Reality would require solving the total set of problems and accomplishing the total set of goals.
+Making this Goal a Reality would require solving the [[Total Nested Hierarchy of Issues]] and accomplishing the [[Total Nested Hierarchy of Goals]].

 This is our [[Current Best Understanding]] of the [[Aim]] of the [[One]].
 It is the perfect [[Unity]] that lies at the end of the [[Logic of Love]].